 old dinghy / sinks under waves/ of dune grass – Lyn Reeves

 Lyn Reeves is the haiku editor for the literary biannual, Famous Reporter.
 She has edited several haiku books and anthologies and judged international haiku competitions, and is a former secretary for HaikuOz and national editor for The World Haiku Association.
-Her haiku collection, Walking the Tideline is available from Pardalote Press.
+Her haiku collection, Walking the Tideline is now out of print but available as a free pdf download from The Haiku Foundation Digital Library

 Bird, J & Bostok, J (eds.)
 2003, First Australian haiku anthology, Paper Wasp, Brisbane